Violence and Harassment Policy

 Upon the receipt of a complaint the Executive Committee will take the following steps immediately in investigating allegations of violence or harassment occurring during a TNIM event:

-• The witness(es) will be interviewed to ascertain their version of the incident;
+• The witness(es) will be interviewed to ascertain their version of the incident.

-• The Executive will weigh the evidence and find either a) that the claim is warranted, b) that there is insufficient evidence to arrive at a conclusion, or c) the claim is unwarranted, frivolous or vindictive;
+• The Executive will weigh the evidence and find either a) that the claim is warranted, b) that there is insufficient evidence to arrive at a conclusion, or c) the claim is unwarranted, frivolous or vindictive.

 • A suitable action will be taken on the resolution of the investigation.
 This may include any or all of the following (in order of severity):